The Best Is Yet To Come

 Creating a Sustainable Employee Base

 As one of the largest employers in the region, our staff is part of the fabric of this community.
-Ensuring their ability to live rich, fulfilling lives in The Valley strengthens our community.
+Ensuring their ability to live rich, fulfilling lives in the Valley strengthens our community.
 When people can live and work here, that happiness spreads.

 • $500,000 toward additional regional workforce housing initiatives

-• $1M in annual cash and in-kind contributions to projects and programs that benefit our employees, our community, and our guests
+• $1M+ in annual cash and in-kind contributions to projects and programs that benefit our employees, our community, and our guests

 %

-employee housing beds increased from 2021/22
+TOTAL employee housing beds increased from 2021/22

 %